securitybunker/databunker.org/content/doc/start/_index.md

 GDPR Relevance:
 * Under **GDPR**, this **user token** is referred to as a **pseudonymized identity**.
 This token can be safely stored in your regular database or logs, as long as **no** additional personal information is stored with it.
 * **Pseudonymization** reduces the risk of directly associating personal data with an individual, reinforcing data protection and privacy principles.
-* For instance, when you receive a **Right to be forgotten (RTBF) request**, you can remove the personal data from Databunker alone.
+* For instance, when you receive a **Right to be forgotten (RTBF) request**, you can remove the personal data from Databunker without affecting other systems.

-Use the following command to create the user record:
+Use this command to create the user record:

 ```
 curl -s http://localhost:3000/v1/user \